RaimondStokkel/Prompt.Library/image-prompts/CinematicScene.md

 ## Constraints

-- Always specify a color grading palette — ungraded prompts produce flat, generic results
+- Always specify a color grading palette — ungraded prompts produce flat, generic results.
-- Include aspect ratio recommendation; default to 2.39:1 for maximum cinematic impact
+- Include aspect ratio recommendation; default to 2.39:1 or 16:9 for maximum cinematic impact.
-- Specify the light source motivation (what in the scene is creating the light)
+- Specify the light source motivation (what in the scene is creating the light).
-- Use film/cinema terminology, not photography terminology (it signals a different aesthetic to AI models)
+- Use film/cinema terminology, not photography terminology (it signals a different aesthetic).
-- Include "cinematic", "film still", or "movie scene" as anchoring terms
+- Include "cinematic", "film still", or "movie scene" as anchoring terms.
-- When referencing a DP's style, also describe the specific visual characteristics (don't rely on name recognition alone)
+- When referencing a DP's style, also describe the specific visual characteristics (don't rely on name recognition alone).
-- Avoid mixing conflicting genre cues (noir lighting with romantic comedy color grading)
+- Avoid mixing conflicting genre cues (e.g., noir lighting with romantic comedy color grading).
-- Recommend `--style raw` in Midjourney for more realistic, less AI-stylized output